FIRSTdotorg/dns-abuse-sig-www/stakeholder-advice/detection/dns-tunneling.md

 ### Definition

 DNS tunneling is the use of the DNS network protocols to encapsulate other protocols.
 Tunneling is a process in which the client encodes and sends requests and responses to a server that accepts DNS requests, which will translate or decode the DNS traffic and convert it to the target protocol.
-DNS tunneling can be used for command and control (“C2” or” C\&C”) communication and as a functional equivalent of a Virtual Private Network.
+DNS tunneling can be used for command and control (“C2” or” C&C”) communication and as a functional equivalent of a Virtual Private Network.

 DNS tunneling could be used for [exfiltration and infiltration](https://docs.google.com/document/d/1AZLd0yoi_JATRyVxsIfwPh3_I-UKnJtVkAbfZGcJhhw/edit?tab=t.0#heading=h.foa9ka5fpexn).
 Exfiltration and infiltration of information via the DNS has been separated into another section in order to address the different approaches in detection and prevention.